sagemath/trac_to_gh/Issue 8885.md

 ```
 Assignee: @hivert

-Keywords: Depreacation alias documentation
+Keywords: deprecation alias documentation

-Currently if a function is a deprecated alias, the doc of the aliased function appears un the reference manual.
+Currently if a function is a deprecated alias, the doc of the aliased function appears in the reference manual.
 Nothing shows that the function is deprecated.
 See for example the doc of
 `sage.combinat.partition.associated`

 Issue created by migration from https://trac.sagemath.org/ticket/8885